Lt. Governor Mark Robinson on Protecting Voting Rights

 That is an unlawful thing for them to do.

-This is Twitter incorporated.
+This is Twitter Incorporated.

-Well, I do applaud you uh on the serious note.
+Well, I do applaud you.

-This is this is really significant because it's really serious what's happening.
+On the serious note, this is really significant because it's really serious what's happening.

 I mean, they pretty much accused me of killing people a couple of times, not just once.

-And I know you'd rather devote your time and attention doing to the you know to the great work you guys are doing on Project Veritas, but on the other hand, these are important issues.
+And I know you'd rather devote your time and attention doing to the, you know, to the great work you guys are doing to Project Veritas.

 Look at how everyone's been canceled off of Twitter.

-You know, look look at what they did with big tech companies in this last election protecting Joe Biden and wouldn't even allow the New York Post story to be posted or printed, canceling the president of the United States because they don't like what he's saying.
+You know, look at what they did with big tech companies in this last election protecting Joe Biden and wouldn't even allow the New York Post story to be posted or printed, canceling the president of the United States because they don't like what he's saying.

-And now it's getting so out of hand, I don't think it could be any more timely than it is now, and I do fully support the efforts uh that you're involved in here.
+And now it's getting so out of hand, I don't think it could be any more timely than it is now.

-And if you're able now that you're able to successfully pull it off with the New York Times, I would assume that the door is open for CNN and Twitter, and the fact that you're gonna take this all the way as far as you possibly can, I think is good news for everybody, and maybe there might be one day a landmark case that overturns Times v.
+And if you're able, now that you're able to successfully pull it off with the New York Times, I would assume that the door is open for CNN and Twitter.

-Sullivan, and we have a whole new standard where they can stop, they can't get away with impunity lying about public figures like us.
+And we have a whole new standard where they can stop, they can't get away with impunity lying about public figures like us.

 Can you imagine what they might admit?

-They were destroying emails after we sued them, which they'd be sanctioned for.
+Maybe we'll get them to admit something to the effect of they were destroying emails after we sued them, which they'd be sanctioned for.

-These are unethical people, they're deceptive people.
+These are unethical people.

 They said in the first sentence of the article that I was deceptive and a disinformation person.

-And the judge in New York said that when the New York Times defense to our lawsuit was, well, that's just our opinion.
+And the judge in New York said when the New York Times defense to our lawsuit was, well, that's just our opinion.

-And the judge responded to their defense by saying, Well, you shouldn't put your opinion in the first sentence of an A section New York Times article.
+And the judge responded to their defense by saying, well, you shouldn't put your opinion in the first sentence of an A section New York Times article.

-It's a hundred percent bound to happen.
+It's 100% bound to happen.

-We got past motion dismissed, you're gonna have the depositions come September, October.
+You're going to have the depositions come September, October.

-This will become very real for people, and maybe it's the only thing that's going to deter them from lying about people.
+And maybe it's the only thing that's going to deter them from lying about people.

 It's disgraceful.

-I've had hundreds of people reach out to me in the last week, and they say, Well, I was gonna sue, but I don't have the money, I don't have the resources.
+I've had hundreds of people reach out to me in the last week, and they say, well, I was going to sue, but I don't have the money.

-So I think we speak to the city.
+So I think we speak about it.

 It's very, very expensive.

-Listen, I I totally admire what you're doing, support what you're doing, support what Governor Palin is doing.
+Listen, I totally admire what you're doing.

 James O'Keefe, appreciate you being with us.

-800 941 Sean, if you want to be a part of the program.
+800-941 Sean, if you want to be a part of the program.

 Patrick in Arizona, we start with you, sir.